UFST-appudvikling/ticketauth-android/docs/README.md

 Auth state is automatically persisted (which is why setup takes a SharedPreferences object).

+The installActivityProvider method uses the provided activity to register "startActivityForResult" handlers, which the library use to communicate with the system browser.

 ## Authenticator object
 When TicketAuth is configured you can get a Authenticator object like this: